University Counseling Centers: Pros and Cons to Consider

 - Most university counseling clinics provide more than one kind of therapy to more than one kind of client.
 Many offer couples and family sessions as well as individual sessions.
 Many see adolescents and children as well as adults.

-- Most university community counseling clinics provide only short-term therapy.
-Some limit the period of counseling to one semester, though some let clients see counselors over the course of multiple semesters.
+- Most university community counseling clinics only provide short-term therapy.
+Some limit the counseling period to one semester, though some let clients see counselors over the course of multiple semesters.

-- Most university counseling clinics are not equipped to provide crisis-level care, to treat severe mental health conditions, or to address issues that require long-term or intensive treatment.
+- Most university counseling clinics are not equipped to provide crisis-level care, treat severe mental health conditions, or address issues that require long-term or intensive treatment.

-- However, university counseling clinics can nearly always provide referrals if you need a higher level of care than they provide or if you otherwise can’t get your needs met by the clinic.
+- However, university counseling clinics can nearly always give you a referral if you need a higher level of care than they provide or if you otherwise can’t get your needs met by the clinic.
 In fact, they’re often a great place to get a referral, given the university’s level of community involvement and their extensive knowledge of local resources.

 Again, though, it doesn’t hurt to reach out to one of these programs; you’ll probably either find out it’s a great fit or get a referral to another great local resource.